THE LANGUEDOC: south of France

 (Note: Click on the arrows below the photo at the top of the page to see all the photos)

-This will be our third trip to the ‘perfect spot’ in the south of France, during the perfect time of year.
-We will be close to the historic town of Carcassonne, the charming city of Narbonne, and the Mediterranean.
-Staying at a winery, (of course!) which was recently voted “one of the 10 most beautiful wine chateaux lodgings in France.”
+This will be our sixth year visiting the ‘perfect spot’ in the south of France, during the perfect time of year.
+Our home-base, Chateau Canet, is close to the historic town of Carcassonne, and has been voted “one of the 10 most beautiful wine chateaux lodgings in France.”

-Twelve years ago our hosts, Victoria and Floris, planted their roots at this chateau to pursue their respective passions: hospitality and winemaking.
-Now fully immersed in their new lives they welcome guests, craft award-winning wines and share the wonders of the Languedoc Roussillon region.
+Our hosts, Victoria and Floris, planted their roots at Ch.
+Canet in 2006 to pursue their respective passions: hospitality and winemaking.
+Now fully established, they welcome guests to share the wonders of the Languedoc Roussillon region, and to craft award-winning wines.
 Victoria is a natural at making a home-away-from-home, and her table settings are in the Martha league.
 Formerly a tour guide and director with Butterfield & Robinson, she is highly skilled in hospitality, and will make you feel welcomed and special.
-Accommodations are cozy and spacious – your own villa with a kitchen, living room, bath, bedroom, balcony or patio.
-There are a few large rooms for our many gatherings.
+Accommodations are cozy and spacious – your own apartment with a kitchen, living room, bathroom, bedroom, balcony or patio.
+There are a few wonderful large rooms and a courtyard to accommodate our many gatherings.
 Fresh croissants and baguettes will be delivered to your door each morning, so you can enjoy a quiet breakfast on your own before we head off for the day’s adventure.
 The outdoor pool is ready when you are, and with long days and warm air, late spring is a glorious time to visit this area.

-Languedoc Roussillon is one of the largest wine regions in the world and recently it has attracted top winemakers from all over the world in search of old vines and the possibility of creating something ‘different’.
+Languedoc Roussillon is the largest wine regions in the world and recently it has attracted top winemakers in search of old vines and the possibility of creating something ‘different’.
 Reds and Rosés are the mainstay, but the sub region of Limoux has been making sparkling wine for longer than Champagne.
-The food is typical hearty south of France fare such as cassoulet and “out of this world” cheese.
+The food is typical hearty south of France fare such as cassoulet and ‘out of this world’ cheese.
 The scenery ranges from flat to stunning high-mountains.

 ABOUT OUR WEEK IN LANGUEDOC

-This tour is a great example of how much you can see, do and feel without running all over the place.
-A few short trips take us to the Minervois hills, and to the beautiful city of Narbonne.
-The castles of Lastours and the beautiful medieval town of Minerve are also close by.
-Cyclists will love the ‘traffic-less’ roads that wander through the gently rolling countryside and sleepy villages.
-In the blink of an eye we’ll be lunching on a barge, heading down the Canal de Midi, or joining the locals at the famous Saturday morning market in Carcassonne – filling our shopping bags with food for supper.
+This tour is a great example of how much a well-chosen location can deliver – eliminating the need to go running all over the place.
+A few short trips take us to the Minervois hills, and to the historic town of Minerve.
+The castles of Lastours and the beautiful Fontfroide Abbey are also close by.
+Expect to enjoy gently rolling countryside and sleepy villages, while in the blink of an eye we’ll be lunching on a barge, heading down the Canal de Midi.
+Or swimming in the Mediterranean, or joining the locals at the famous Saturday morning market in Carcassonne – filling our shopping bags with food and wine for supper.
 How very French!

 “Back from Billy and Kato’s tour to the Langedouc region in France.
-It really doesn’t matter where you go with these two – they do an exceptional job of choosing dining venues and wineries that provide a wide spectrum of excellent local fare.
-Certainly see places and engage with people we would never encounter on our own adding a ´je ne sais quoi’ to the whole experience.
-The fact that most on the tour were ‘repeat offenders’ speaks volumes for the expectation of fun and learning we all have when being on a BBB tour.
+It really doesn’t matter where you go with these two ““ they do an exceptional job of choosing dining venues and wineries that provide a wide spectrum of excellent local fare.
+Certainly see places and engage with people we would never encounter on our own adding a ~´je ne sais quoi’ to the whole experience.
+The fact that most on the tour were “˜repeat offenders’ speaks volumes for the expectation of fun and learning we all have when being on a BBB tour.
 We were not disappointed.”
-B. Smith, Ottawa
+B. Smith, Toronto

 THE LANGUEDOC: south of France